 The programme aims:

-(a) to nurture professionals and specialists with professional competence, strategic thinking and lifelong learning capability in biomedical engineering field;
+(a) to nurture professionals and specialists with professional competence, strategic thinking and lifelong learning capability in the biomedical engineering field;

-(b) to provide students with modern engineering knowledge and advanced technology tools necessary for biomedical engineering practice;
+(b) to provide students with the modern engineering knowledge and advanced technology tools necessary for biomedical engineering practice;

-(c) to enable students with critical thinking and problem-solving skills in biomedical engineering field through a high quality education.
+(c) to enable students with critical thinking and problem-solving skills in the biomedical engineering field through a high quality education.

 Recognition & Prospects

 This taught postgraduate programme is an ideal choice for those who would like to pursue advanced education in biomedical engineering.
 The programme addresses the growing importance of the development of state of the art medical devices and healthcare technology for affordable healthcare.
 It is designed for engineers, scientists and health professionals who are interested in the health technology field.
 We provide students with a broad-based knowledge of advances in biomedical engineering, thus enhancing their ability to develop and apply technology in health and rehabilitation care.

 The programme offers a number of core subjects in Biomedical Engineering, and other subjects of common concern in the health technology and engineering fields.
 In general, each subject requires one evening class per week over a 13-week semester.